ppy/osu-wiki/wiki/Shortcut_Key_Reference/en.md

 ### Mouse Controls

 - `Left Click`: Place normal hit circles, start a slider or add a new point to a slider being placed.
-Select circles.
+Select circles
-- `Ctrl` + `Left Click`: Add new point to existing slider.
+- `Ctrl` + `Left Click`: Add new point to existing slider
-- `Right Click`: Toggle new combo, end a slider placement or remove a point, remove a circle (only when in selection mode or while not playing audio).
+- `Right Click`: Toggle new combo, end a slider placement or remove a point, remove a circle (only when in selection mode or while not playing audio)
 - `Mouse Wheel`: Seek forwards/backwards.
-Hold shift for 4x seeking.
+Hold shift for 4x seeking
-- `Ctrl` + `Alt` + `Mouse Wheel Up` or `Ctrl` + `Alt` + `Mouse Wheel Down`: Change placement/selection mode while in gamefield.
+- `Ctrl` + `Alt` + `Mouse Wheel Up` or `Ctrl` + `Alt` + `Mouse Wheel Down`: Change placement/selection mode while in gamefield
-- `Ctrl` + `Mouse Wheel Up`: Increase/decrease the snap divisor.
+- `Ctrl` + `Mouse Wheel Up`: Increase/decrease the snap divisor
 - `Alt` + `Mouse Wheel Up`: Increase/decrease the alt-snapping distance multiplier.
-Change timeline zoom while in timeline.
+Change timeline zoom while in timeline
-- `Ctrl` + `Mouse Wheel Down`: Decrease the snap divisor.
+- `Ctrl` + `Mouse Wheel Down`: Decrease the snap divisor
 - `Alt` + `Mouse Wheel Down`: Decrease the alt-snapping distance multiplier.
-Change timeline zoom while in timeline.
+Change timeline zoom while in timeline
 - `Dragging`: Moving selections of notes (position and time), moving points in a slider.
-Dragging the end of sliders or spinners on the timeline to extend them.
+Dragging the end of sliders or spinners on the timeline to extend them